co-cart/cocart-api-reference-docs/source/includes/cocart-v1/pro/_payment-methods.md

 # Payment Methods #

-This API helps you get the payment methods.
+This API helps you get the payment methods available.

-## Get Payment Methods ##

-Returns all available payment methods.

 ### HTTP request ###